Back to PART 1 & 6 Complaints

 "Allegations of giving false testimony during a judicial process are of a serious criminal nature and the OFT is not authorised to investigate these types complaints, but the Queensland Police Service (QPS) may be able to consider your complaint under the relevant section of the criminal code.
 If QPS investigations result in a prosecution against a person that is the holder of a real estate agent or real estate salesperson registration certificate, the OFT will then be able to consider the person's suitability to remain licensed or registered".

-(h) Why does the Assistant Director-General & Principal QCAT Registrar, by letter dated 27 January 2025, believe the writer to be in Contempt of the Tribunal by Scandalising the Tribunal by publishing a narrative regarding facts (a) to (d), when those facts appear to expose that the Tribunal has scandalised itself, by failing to consider Crucial Evidence?
+(h) Why does the Assistant Director-General & Principal QCAT Registrar, by letter dated 27 January 2025, believe the writer to be in Contempt of the Tribunal by Scandalising the Tribunal by publishing a narrative regarding facts (a) to (d), when those facts appear to expose that the Tribunal has scandalised itself, by failing to consider Crucial & Criminal Evidence?

 Complaint 6